metafacture/metafacture-documentation/Getting-Started.md

 Alternatively, you can simply guess the package names from the top-level folders in the source code repository -- they are the same.

-TODO: For instance, if you want to use Metamorph in your project, simply add the following dependency to your `pom.xml`:
+For instance, if you want to use the `metafacture-io` library in your project, simply add the following dependency to your `pom.xml`:

 ```xml
 <dependency>